 It’s four years since German budget supermarkets Aldi and Lidl began in earnest their assault against the established ‘Big Four’ British grocers.
-Both stores had been slowly growing in the UK for many years, but the hubristic expansion of Tesco, Sainsbury’s, Asda and Morrisons created a distinct opportunity.
+Both stores had been slowly growing in the UK beforehand, but the hubristic expansion of Tesco, Sainsbury’s, Asda and Morrisons created a distinct opportunity.

 The mood among shoppers had turned from range to convenience, while value was more important than ever.
 Burdened with a network of half-populated hypermarkets, Tesco and the gang were therefore woefully unready for the price war the expansive ‘discounters’ (they hate the term) unleashed.

 Their campaign was a great success.
-Aldi has overtaken the Co-Op to become Britain's fifth biggest supermarket by market share, according to data from Kantar Worldpanel, while Lidl is now neck and neck with Waitrose on joint sixth place.
-In the 12 weeks to September 10 2017, Aldi commanded 6.9% of the UK grocery market, and Lidl was on 5.3%.
+Aldi overtook the Co-Op this year to become Britain's fifth biggest supermarket by market share, according to data from Kantar Worldpanel, while Lidl just trails Waitrose for sixth place.
+In the 12 weeks to October 8 2017, Aldi commanded 6.8% of the UK grocery market, and Lidl was on 5.2%.

 To put that in perspective, their combined share has grown nearly 80% since the summer of 2013.
 That's billions extra passing through their tills each year.

 Every penny and every basis point was wrenched from the hands of the Big Four, who have gutted their own margins in an effort to stop the rot, leading to a period of groceries deflation from the middle of 2015 to the end of 2016.
 The rising pound has now pushed this up to 3.2% inflation over the latest period, though it has now stopped increasing and is expected to fall to below 2% early next year.

 The end of the price war?

 The rising tide of prices may have had a surprisingly beneficial effect on the Big Four, however.
 Having teetered on negative or negligible till roll growth for the last couple of years, they're now all firmly in growth territory.
-Tesco leads the pack with 2.7% growth over the period, followed closely by Morrisons (2.3%) and Sainsbury's (2.1%).
+Morrisons leads the pack with 2.8% growth over the period, followed by Tesco (2.1%) and Sainsbury's (1.9%).
 Asda, the hardest hit in recent years, seems to have rejoined the pack, with 1.8% growth.

 Aldi and Lidl 12 week market share, viewed in 12 week increments, showing especially strong annual growth in the spring.
 For more detail, take a look at Kantar Worldpanel's interactive chart.